+Recommended Clinical Approach

-- Units, Frequency, & Duration: There is no clearly established consensus or criteria regarding surgical intervention timing. - Criteria for Subsequent Requests: None. - Recommended Clinical Approach: Corpectomy involves surgical removal of the central portion of a vertebral body and replacement with graft material.
-Single or multi-level disc disease may be treated via an anterior approach (with fusion) as well as improvement of symptoms related to short-segment ossification of the posterior longitudinal ligament.2-3 Other approaches (posterior, lateral, oblique) may be chosen based on the location of compression or if a contraindication to the anterior approach exists.
-Corpectomy may be used to treat degenerative disease, infection, tumor, or fracture.
-Partial vertebral excision/partial corpectomy may be used based on the patient's anatomical presentation and degree of spinal compression. - Exclusions: Risk of permanent neurological damage, infection, CNS fluid leak, quadriparesis, bowel and/or bladder dysfunction.
+Corpectomy involves surgical removal of the central portion of a vertebral body and replacement with graft material.1 Single or multi-level disc disease may be treated via an anterior approach (with fusion), as well as symptoms related to short-segment ossification of the posterior longitudinal ligament.2-3 Other approaches (posterior, lateral, oblique) may be chosen based on the location of compression or if a contraindication to the anterior approach exists.4 Vertebral corpectomy may be used to treat degenerative disease, infection, tumor, or fracture.
+Partial vertebral excision/partial corpectomy may be used based on the patient's anatomical presentation and degree of spinal compression.